rkohli3/india-famafrench/_sources/shrt_sllng_ind.rst.txt

 According to `NSE <https://www.nseindia.com/products/content/equities/slbs/slbs.html>`_ `Short Selling means selling of a stock that the seller does not own at the time of trade.
 Short selling can be done by borrowing the stock through Clearing Corporation/Clearing
-House of a stock exchange which is registered as Approved Intermediaries (AIs).
+House of a stock exchange which is registered as Approved Intermediaries (AI's).
 Short selling can be done by retail as well as institutional investors.
 The Securities Lending and Borrowing mechanism allows short sellers to borrow securities for making delivery.`

 Short Selling intraday has not limits, provided the investor covers (buys) his/her position the same day, i.e. Intraday Trading.